nwops/kitchen-kerberos/README.md

 If you want test kitchen to login via kerberos tickets, this is what you need.

 This is a subclass of the ssh kitchen transport to allow for gssapi-with-mic login for NET::SSH

+This also provides Kerberos auth for train which is used for inspec testing
 ## Installation

 Add this line to your application's Gemfile: